nager/Nager.Dns/README.md

 var dnsQuestions = new DnsQuestion[]
 {
-    new DnsQuestion("google.com", DnsAnswerType.A),
+    new DnsQuestion("google.com", DnsRecordType.A),
-    new DnsQuestion("microsoft.com", DnsAnswerType.A)
+    new DnsQuestion("microsoft.com", DnsRecordType.A)
 };

 var dnsClient = new DnsClient(httpClientFactory);